pgmesa/synapgrad/README.md

 #  SynapGrad

 This is another implementation of synapgrad but with a more torch-like engine.
-However, this version is outdated and not as efficient as synapgrad's main branch.
-Despite that, I still recommend taking a look at it as it replicates better how pytorch engine works.
+However, this version is outdated and far less efficient than synapgrad's main branch.
+Despite that, I still recommend taking a look at it as it replicates better how pytorch autograd engine works.

 ## Autograd
 Automatic gradient calculation and backpropagation algorithm